 Specific import requirements, based on the applicable animal health policies, can be reviewed in the Automated Import Reference System (AIRS).

-- Import of Pet Food, Treats and Chews Containing Animal Products and By-Products - Under Review
+- Import Policy for Pet Food and Treats Containing Animal Products and By-Products

 Additional government and industry information can be found at:

 - Guide for the Labelling and Advertising of Pet Foods

 - Pet Food Association of Canada (PFAC)